 With the COVID-19 coronavirus continuing to spread in the UK, and Italy and China placing lockdowns on their towns and cities, it seems likely that the UK will follow suit if the outbreak continues apace.
 Experts have stated today that the spread of the virus in the UK is around 2 weeks behind Italy.
-So it is likely that in two weeks time the UK could also be on lockdown.
+So it is likely that, in two weeks’ time, the UK could also be on lockdown.
 If employees are prevented from gathering, effectively being homebound, this is a worrying time for businesses.
-However, many businesses can significantly mitigate the impact of a coronavirus lockdown by providing tools allowing employees to work more effectively from home.
+However, many businesses can significantly mitigate the impact of a coronavirus lockdown by providing tools that allow employees to work more effectively from home.

 What tools do you need?

 Most desk-based workers will need a productivity suite, email, and a communication and collaboration platform.
 If you are not familiar with communication and collaboration platforms, they are applications that allow teams to share information, chat, collaborate and attend meetings.

 Other applications that may be required are essential line of business (LOB) applications, and possibly, access to shared files.